-2 In addition to -1 above, additional notation corresponding to the type of Floating Offshore Facility defined in 1.2.2 and additional notation corresponding to the type of positioning system defined in 1.2.4 are affixed to the Classification Characters. (e.g. for Floating Offshore Facility defined in 1.2.1-1 and positioned by Catenary Anchor Leg Mooring: Floating Offshore Facility for Hydro-carbon Production, Storage and Offloading, Ship Type, Catenary Anchor Leg Mooring)
+2 In addition to -1 above, additional notation corresponding to the type of Floating Offshore Facility defined in 1.2.2 and additional notation corresponding to the type of positioning system defined in 1.2.4 are affixed to the Classification Characters. (e.g. for Floating Offshore Facility defined in 1.2.1-1 and positioned by Catenary Anchor Leg Mooring: Floating Offshore Facility for Hydro-carbon Production, Ship Type, Storage and Offloading, Catenary Anchor Leg Mooring)

-3 For Floating Offshore Facilities approved by the Society in accordance with the provisions given in this Part, the notation of "Designated Service Area" is affixed to the Classification Characters and the details of the designated service area are entered as descriptive notes in the Classification Register.
+3 For Floating Offshore Facilities approved by the Society in accordance with the provisions given in this Part, the notation of "Designated Service Area" is affixed to the Classification Characters to provide information about the designated service area.